-- Coordinator of Facility Management, Vice President of Administration, Lead Campus Safety Officer and College President-Full access and rights - Security Officers-Full access and rights as determined by the Coordinator of Facility Management - 3.
+- Director of Campus Safety, Vice President of Administration, Vice President of Student Services - Full access and rights - Campus Safety Officers Full access and rights as determined by the Director of Campus Safety - 3.
 Technical Support Staff-Full access and rights as required for technical support only. - 4.
-Others-Access will be determined by the Coordinator of Facility Management and/or College President as needed.
+Others-Access will be determined by the Director of Campus Safety as needed for identification or assistance with investigations.